 San Francisco Ethnic Dance Festival: The annual San Francisco Ethnic Dance Festival offers three weekends of events.
 Each weekend, you will see a variety of dance groups performing traditional dances from around the world.
 Click here for more details on this year's event.

-SF Giants: The SF Giants play almost a dozen home games this month at AT&T Park.
-They host teams such as the Minnesota Twins, Kansas City Royals, and the New York Mets.
+SF Giants: The SF Giants play almost a dozen home games this month at Oracle Park (formerly AT&T Park).
+They host teams such as the Colorado Rockies, Arizona Diamondbacks, and the New York Mets.
 Click here for their full June schedule and tips to attend a game.

 Yerba Buena Gardens Festival: Head over to the Yerba Buena Gardens this month for more live, free cultural performances.
 This festival runs from May to October with several shows scheduled each week.
 Click here for more details.